BanklessDAO/bounty-board/README.md

 The User Experience flow with accompanying bounty status is as follows:

-1. **Open**: Bounty creator creates new bounty; status is now "Open" in Discord.
+1. **Draft**: Bounty creator creates new bounty; status is now "Draft" and **not** shown in Discord.
+Bounty creator must publish the bounty before it is available to the public.
-2. **Publish/Open**: Bounty creator clicks thumbs up emoji in Discord, bounty published to #🧀-bounty-board channel and website (url provided); status is still "Open" on website.
+2. **Publish/Open**: Bounty creator clicks thumbs up emoji in Discord, bounty published to #🧀-bounty-board channel and website (url provided); status is now **Open** on website.
 3. **Claim/In Progress**: Within #🧀-bounty-board Bounty _claimer_ click black flag emoji to 'start', card changes color in Discord, Bounty creator receives message that bounty has been claimed; Bounty card on website now has _Claimed By_; card status is now "In Progress".
-4. **Complete/In Review**: Bounty claimer hits green check mark in Discord, receives auto-generated message from Bot indicating "bounty in review"; card status is now "In Review".
-Bounty claimer informed to look for follow-up message from Bounty creator.
-5. **Submit/In Review**: Alternative to previous step, user can submit directly through a new bot command `/bounty submit`, entering `HashId`; card status is now "In Review".
+4. **Submit/In Review**: Bounty claimer hits **red mailbox** in Discord, receives auto-generated message from Bot indicating "bounty in review".
+The creator of the bounty is notified that the bounty is ready for review.
+They should reach out to the claimee.
+Alternatively, user can submit directly through a new bot command `/bounty submit`, entering `HashId`; card status is now "In Review".
-6. **Complete/Completed**: Bounty claimer can signal completion directly through a new bot command `/bounty complete true`; card status is now "Completed".
+5. **Complete/Completed**: Bounty claimer can signal completion directly through a new bot command `/bounty complete true`; card status is now "Completed".

 #### Bot Commands